Reading List 2020

 ★★★★★

 A wonderful, and heart breaking story, of a slave girl during the revolutionary war.
-Great and accurate historical fiction and I'm glad I read after 1776, the book covers many of the same events.
+What I imagine to be an accurate historical fiction and I'm glad I read after 1776, the book covers many of the same events from a different perspective.

 Auto